alokprasad573/PolicyOracle/README.md

 #### 🛰 1.
 Data Ingestion & EDA
 PolicyOracle aggregates customer, medical, and regulatory datasets, performing automated **Exploratory Data Analysis (EDA)** to validate integrity and identify anomalies.
 This ensures the AI operates on high-context, verified, and clean data.

 #### 🧬 2.
-Embedding & Local Storage (FAISS)
+Embedding & KnowledgeBase (Pinecone)
 Textual data is converted into high-dimensional **Vector Embeddings** to capture complex semantic nuances.
-These vectors are indexed in a local **FAISS (Facebook AI Similarity Search)** database, creating a high-performance knowledge base for similarity-based retrieval.
+These vectors are indexed in a local **Pinecone** database, creating a high-performance knowledge base for similarity-based retrieval.

 #### 🧠 3.
 LangChain Retrieval & Orchestration
-When a user submits a claim via the **FastAPI Gateway**, the system triggers a **LangChain Retriever**.
-This component performs a vector search against the FAISS index to fetch the most relevant policy context.
+When a user submits a claim via the **Flask**, the system triggers a **LangChain Retriever**.
+This component performs a vector search against the Pinecone index to fetch the most relevant policy context.
 High-performance **Groq AI** LLMs then evaluate the claim using:
 *   **Contextual Reasoning**: Merging user queries with fetched policy snippets.
 *   **Fraud Detection**: Identifying inconsistent patterns across dataset history.
 *   **Coverage Verification**: Automatically mapping claims to specific policy limits and terms.